davidkimai/glyphs/global-case-studies/twitter/README.md

 # Inspired by Thomas Kuhn
 ## **`Documenting and Explaining the Recursion of Classified Self Expression`**
+## "Dismissal and dissonance is a clear signal of a paradigm shift."

 > ## Each image personifies AI Interpretability Self Expression
 > ###